petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/troubleshoot-guide.md

 ### Linux

-In Linux, investigate these items:

-- Ensure that you're using a valid image.
+Ensure that you're using a valid image:

-- Ensure that the GPA is part of your image.
+- The GPA must be included in your image.
 That's a requirement for deploying with MSP enabled.
-- Ensure that your cloud-init version is a newer, MSP-aware version.
+- Your cloud-init version must be a newer, MSP-aware version.
 If it's not, a race condition occurs between it and the GPA.

 The exact failure depends on whether your image is misconfigured or a platform failure occurred: